 1964 Women’s European Rowing Championships (8o 6th)

 |Clubs||University of London Women’s BC, United Universities Women’s BC|

 |Racing weight||151lb or 68.5kg|

-Ann is on the left at the photo at the top of this page of the GB eight at the 1962 Women’s European Rowing Championships.
+Ann is on the left at the photo at the top of this page (which is from her personal collection) of the GB eight at the 1962 Women’s European Rowing Championships.
 Behind her are Frances Bigg, Daphne Lane, Marg Chinn, Jill Ferguson and Marrian Yates.

 Right from the beginning of her rowing career in 1955, Ann kept incredibly detailed training diaries which recorded every outing, who was in the boat, the weather, what work they did, and her impressions of the outing.
 These have, of course, been an incredibly valuable source for this website.

 Ann got into rowing in an unusually calculating way.
 “When I went to university [Bedford College, part of the University of London], I thought, ‘I want to do something a bit energetic,'” she explains.
 “I’d hated sport at school so I wanted to take up something where I wouldn’t be at a complete disadvantage because other people had done it, whatever it was at school… so I looked at three sports.
 I thought of swimming, and fencing and rowing.
 I went swimming a couple of times… but I didn’t like the chlorine up my nose and it was cold!
 And I went to the rowing and gradually got drawn in.
 I never got to the fencing.”

 She continues, “At Bedford we used to go out, I think it was a Wednesday afternoon, in a tub pair on Regent’s Park lake.
 And the person who introduced me to rowing was Margaret Miskell, now Murdie… So she’s got a lot to answer for actually!”